farhaankm23/banking/README.md

 GRIP @ The Sparks Foundation (Web Development)

-Title: Basic Banking System
+I. Title: Basic Banking System
-Tools & Technologies: JSP, JDBC and XAMPP (for MySQL, Tomcat Server) Editor Used: Sublime Text
+II.
+Tools & Technologies: JSP, JDBC and XAMPP (for MySQL, Tomcat Server) III.
+Editor Used: Sublime Text

 Steps to run the application:
 1. Start MySQL and Tomcat Server using XAMPP